mergado/docs/_posts/2016-03-29-authorization.md

 ## Offline mode

 An access token is obtained using the `refresh_token` grant type.
 When an application needs to access protected resource (e.g. to hide/unhide some products) but the end-user cannot interact with Mergado in a web browser, we say that it works in the offline mode.

+{: .warning}
+**Warning!** Never use this mode in cases where the end-user is interacting with your application via a web browser.
+The mode is called _offline_ for good reason and if used incorrectly, it can create a security threat, potentially allowing an attacker to exploit a vulnerability in your application.

 In offline mode, the access token is obtained by the following steps: